What Does an Electrical Engineer Do?

 Employment Outlook and Salary Statistics

-The employment of electrical engineers is predicted to grow by about 4.7% between 2012 and 2022, reports the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-The BLS published the median annual salary of such engineers as $89,180 in May 2013.
-It also noted that engineers working for software publishers made $119,330 annually in 2013, which was the highest average salary across all industries of employment for electrical engineers.
+The employment of electrical engineers is predicted to grow by about 5% between 2012 and 2022, reports the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The BLS published the median annual salary of such engineers as $91,410 in May 2014.
+It also noted that engineers working for independent writers, artists, and performers made $125,070 annually in 2014, which was the highest average salary across all industries of employment for electrical engineers.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: